 ME&A Welcomes Teresita Perez as President and Chief Executive Officer

 ME&A’s Board of Directors has appointed Teresita Perez as President and Chief Executive Officer.
 Ms. Perez succeeds Thomas C. England, who led ME&A since the firm’s founding more than 30 years ago.
+ME&A is now a woman-owned firm.

 “I am deeply honored to be able to serve ME&A and the countries and communities where we work.
 In the world today, the COVID-19 pandemic is demonstrating the dangerous links that exist between health and inequality.
 In many places, COVID-19 is also worsening the impacts of climate change and natural and man-made crises.
 These and other COVID-19 impacts threaten to roll back some of the most vulnerable countries’ development gains,” Ms. Perez said.
 “But people everywhere are resilient and, with the right support, will recover, overcome these challenges, and create a brighter future for themselves and their communities.
 I’m looking forward to furthering ME&A’s work supporting and enhancing quality of life, fighting inequality, and promoting economic growth around the globe in the years to come.”